 If you want a firewall for one device only, it has to be an Android

-If you want a firewall with the Kaspersky antivirus software, you’ll need to purchase the Internet Security package, which starts at $11.99 per year for an Android device.
+If you want a firewall with the Kaspersky antivirus software, you’ll need to purchase the Plus package, which starts at $11.99 per year for an Android device.
 Prices for three devices start at $49.99 per year, while prices for five devices start at $44.99 per year.
-Aside from a firewall, the Internet Security package also adds the Kaspersky VPN, which we tested in our Kaspersky VPN review, as well as the locking of smart camera access.
+Aside from a firewall, the Plus package also adds the Kaspersky VPN, which we tested in our Kaspersky VPN review, as well as the locking of smart camera access.

-While the Internet Security package lacks the extra features of Total Security, such as an encrypted vault, password manager, and parental controls, it’s still a comprehensive antivirus solution.
+While the Plus package lacks the extra features of Premium, such as an encrypted vault, password manager, and parental controls, it’s still a comprehensive antivirus solution.
 Plus, Kaspersky’s antivirus pricing is on par with its competitors, and it may be even cheaper if you take advantage of Kaspersky antivirus deals.

 Detected 100 Percent of Recent Malware